 While the requirements for submission can sometimes change across Municipalities and RDOs, there are a few additional general requirements that must be submitted at the time of filing including:

 - A Certificate under Oath from the Company confirming the accuracy of the information included in the submitted Loose-Leaf Books and confirming the name and type of each of the books being submitted as well as the number of pages in each book.

 - A Secretary’s Certificate confirming that the company has approved an Authorized Representative to submit the Loose-Leaf Books on behalf of the company (if required).

 CloudCfo – Outsourced Accounting and Bookkeeping Services in Manila and the Philippines

-Our goal is to increase efficiency, automation and transparency across the finance function of our clients.
+Our goal is to increase efficiency, automation, and transparency across the finance function of our clients.
 The result?
-Our clients receive accurate financial data on a regular basis which they can rely on to make important commercial decisions about their business!
+Our clients receive accurate financial data regularly which they can rely on to make important commercial decisions about their business!

 If you want to move your company’s finance function online, contact our Team of Expert Accountants and Bookkeepers directly via email@example.com or visit www.cloudcfo.ph to learn more about how CloudCfo’s accounting services can support your PH business!